AKRASH-Nadeem/CacheToCrack/README.md

 ## Contributing

-Contributions are welcome!
+**Contributions** are welcome!
 If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.
+I would Like if someone can help to use this script with parallel processing, Parallel processing won't be easy because the script is saving session.

 ## License